MicroDevHub/book-store-app/documents/docs/NATS/nats-2.md

 ### 1. Requirements for Event Bus in Microservice

-How to we know what events to create ? and What data should each event contain?
+How do we know what events to create? and What data should each event contain?
 - Deciding on what events to publish and what data they should contain is tricky
 - Depends on the purpose of your app and the features it implements
 - Also involves thinking about concurrency issues!

 ***
 ### 2. Solution and Implement.

+Three things that cause an event to be published:

+- As the result of a request
+- As the result of a timer or interval
+- As the result of another event

 ==> Some rules of thumb which is applied in this project:
 - Make one service in charge of all aspects of a Resource.
 Emit events whenever change that data